 - Physical illness or severe stress may trigger the behavior.

 - Neglect of or an abnormal relationship between the child and the mother or other primary caregiver may cause the child to engage in self-comfort.
 For some children, the act of chewing is comforting.

 - It may be a way for the child to gain attention.

 Since most children outgrow rumination disorder, and older children and adults with this disorder tend to be secretive about it out of embarrassment, it is difficult to know exactly how many people are affected.
 However, it is generally considered to be uncommon.

-Rumination disorder most often occurs in infants and very young children (between 3 and 12 months), and in children with mental retardation.
+Rumination disorder most often occurs in infants and very young children (between 3 and 12 months), and in children with intellectual disabilities.
 It is rare in older children, adolescents, and adults.
 It may occur slightly more often in boys than in girls, but few studies of the disorder exist to confirm this.

 How Is Rumination Disorder Diagnosed?

 If symptoms of rumination are present, the doctor will begin an evaluation by performing a complete medical history and physical exam.
 The doctor may use certain tests -- such as imaging studies and blood tests -- to look for and rule out possible physical causes for the vomiting, such as a gastrointestinal condition.
 Testing can also help the doctor evaluate how the behavior has affected the body by looking for signs of problems such as dehydration and malnutrition.
 However, the diagnosis is mainly established by the clinical description of signs and symptoms, and invasive or costly tests (such as examining the stomach by endoscopy) are generally not necessary or helpful in making an accurate diagnosis.